Actresses in the BBC Radio Devon play

 Witchcraft trials were a source of great popular interest at the time - resulting in the publication of pamphlets, booklets and songs.
 These, along with records of the trial itself, are vital primary source material on the history of the event.

-Temperance Lloyd is played by Stephanie Easton, Susanna Edwards by Jo Fallaize, Mary Trembles by Alison Fairlove and the characters of Judge Raymond, Mr Hann, the curate and the Sheriff are all played by Simon Mathews.
+In the BBC Radio Devon play, Temperance Lloyd was played by Stephanie Easton, Susanna Edwards by Jo Fallaize, and Mary Trembles by Alison Fairlove.

-The play was recorded on location throughout North Devon.
-Settings included St Mary's Church, Bideford, the site of the original church where the three women were questioned, Bideford Town Hall and the Torrington 1646 civil war heritage centre.
+The radio play was recorded on location throughout North Devon.
+Settings included St Mary's Church, Bideford - the site of the original church where the three women were questioned; Bideford Town Hall; and the Torrington 1646 civil war heritage centre.

-If you missed it, you can hear it now using the Listen Again link on this page.
+If you missed the play when it was broadcast, you can hear it on the Radio Devon Listen Again facility - see the link to BBC Radio Devon on this page.